-Immediately following the completion of this offering, our executive officers, directors and their affiliates will beneficially own, in the aggregate, approximately % of our outstanding common stock, assuming the sale by us of shares of common stock in this offering, based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+Based upon the number of shares of common stock, on an as-converted basis, outstanding as of October 6, 2020, immediately following the completion of this offering, our executive officers, directors and their affiliates will beneficially own, in the aggregate, approximately 45.4% of our outstanding common stock (assuming all shares of non-voting common stock are converted into voting common stock in accordance with the terms of our amended and restated certificate of incorporation), taking into account the sale by us of 10,000,000 shares of common stock in this offering at the initial public offering price of \$15.00 per share.
 As a result, these stockholders, if they act together, will be able to influence our management and affairs and the outcome of matters submitted to our stockholders for approval, including the election of directors and any sale, merger, consolidation or sale of all or substantially all of our assets.
-These stockholders acquired their shares of common stock for substantially less than the price of the shares of common stock sold in this offering, and these stockholders may have interests, with respect to their common stock, that are different from those of investors purchasing shares of our common stock in this offering, and the concentration of voting power among these stockholders may have an adverse effect on the price of our common stock.
+These stockholders acquired their shares of common stock for substantially less than the price of the shares of common stock sold in this offering, and these stockholders may have interests, with respect to their common stock, that are different from those of investors purchasing shares of our common stock.
 In addition, this concentration of ownership might adversely affect the market price of our common stock by:

-- · delaying, deferring or preventing a change of control of us; - · impeding a merger, consolidation, takeover or other business combination involving us; or - · discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of us.
+- · delaying, deferring or preventing a change of control of us; - · impeding a merger, consolidation, takeover or other business combination involving us; or - discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of us.